-The story of the discovery of L\"ob's Theorem is well-known.
-In \cite{henk:prob52}, Leon Henkin asked whether the G\"odel Fixed Point of ${\sf prov}_{\sf PA}(x)$ is provable, refutable or independent.
-Kreisel answered with a resounding \emph{it depends} in his paper \cite{krei:prob53}.
-He constructed versions of the provability predicate that lead to different answers.
-In \cite{loeb:solu55}, Martin L\"ob isolated natural conditions for a provability predicate that led to the answer that the Henkin Sentence was provable.\footnote{L\"ob was a very independent thinker, which, at least partly, explains why he was not discouraged by Kreisel's paper to look into the matter.} The L\"ob Conditions are closely related to the Hibert-Bernays Conditions.
 See \cite{halb:henk14} for a discussion of the history and the ins and outs of Kreisel's examples.
 In the light of what he viewed as his methodological blunder, Kreisel met his Damascus and converted to a standpoint diametrically opposite to the philosophy of \cite{krei:prob53}.
 He proposed to make verifiability in the ambient theory of conditions like the L\"ob Conditions a prerequisite for being a sensible provability predicate at all.\footnote{Another consequence of Kreisel's \emph{Damascus} was that he believed that it could be well possible that we find conditions to settle the question whether the Rosser fixed point delivers a unique sentence modulo provable equivalence (personal conversation).
 This in spite of the resounding \emph{it depends} pronounced by David Guaspari and Robert Solovay in \cite{guas:ross79} and in opposition to the subsequent judgement of most relevant specialists.} } \end{rem}